Voting by proxy

 There are several versions of the application form, depending on why you wish to vote by proxy.
 Please contact us if you're unsure which form to use.

 Please print your form, sign it and send it to use as a scanned image by email or send it to us by post to the below address.
-We can't accept forms with digital signatures.
+We cannot accept forms with digital signatures.

 If you don't have access to a printer you can request an application form over the telephone or, if our offices are open to the public, request a form in person at South Lakeland House.